There has never been a better time to learn a trade and become an electrician.

 Become An Electrician With Options Skills

-There are several different qualifications you can earn, depending on the type of electrician you want to be.
+You can earn several different qualifications, depending on the type of electrician you want to be.
 Initial training will take place in a training centre or college.
-It is here that you will learn the essential basics of electrical work through theoretical knowledge and practical skills.
+Here, you will learn the essential basics of electrical work through theoretical knowledge and practical skills.
 The next step depends on the route you choose to take.

 If you want to become a domestic electrician, you must complete your DEI and 18th Edition Wiring Regulations.
-You can then apply to join a competent persons scheme such as the NICEIC.
-It is only then that you can go out and work in a domestic dwelling.
+You can then apply to join a competent persons scheme like the NICEIC.
+Only then can you go out and work in a domestic dwelling.

-If you wish to gain your NVQ Level 3, after your initial training, you must work on-site alongside an experienced electrician and build up a work portfolio.
+If you wish to gain your NVQ Level 3, you must work on-site alongside an experienced electrician and build up a work portfolio after your initial training.
 Once you have done this, you will gain your NVQ and can undertake your AM2 assessment.
-Successfully passing this allows you to go onto applying for your ECS Gold Card.
+Successfully passing this allows you to apply for your ECS Gold Card.